felipemaion/truco/readme.rst

     pip install pyCardDeck

-        (This library made and shared at Github (https://github.com/iScrE4m/pyCardDeck) by iScrE4m)
+    [This Deck of Cards library was made and shared at Github (https://github.com/iScrE4m/pyCardDeck) by iScrE4m]

 After that you can run the pre-loaded game (4 players)::